About Mama Baby Mandarin

-I enjoy using my experience as a designer to create worksheets and learning materials to share.
-Hopefully this will save you time for more important things, like reading Chinese books to your kids.
+Currently, I work for a global online education company focusing on language learning for children.
+I enjoy using my experience to create worksheets and learning materials to share.
+Hopefully, this will save you time for more important things, like reading Chinese books to your kids.
 If you have an idea I could help you with, send me an email.
 I would love to collaborate and create more ways to learn Chinese.

 Follow my blog to learn more about Mama Baby Mandarin.

 At 30 days old, my mother handed me to a stewardess and sent me across the ocean to Taiwan.
 The whole family made the trek to the airport to receive me.
 As 阿公’s story goes, I arrived in a fruit basket.
 My grandparents raised me in the Beitou district of Taipei, impressively without the help of Baby Bjorn, Bugaboo, Huggies, a crib, or the other hundred “can’t live without” baby products.
 (GASP!)
 My early years were spent wandering through the morning market, exploring temples, scooping for tadpoles in the creek, going to see the giant sea turtles for sale, and riding on the gas tank of my uncle’s motorcycle.